Cymidei Cymeinfoll

 that will wash your world away.

-In the Welsh Mabinogion, Cymeinfoll, also known as Cymdei Cymeinfoll (Pregnant in Battle) was the wife of Llasar Llaesgyfnewid.
+In the Welsh Mabinogion, Cymeinfoll, also known as Cymidei Cymeinfoll (Pregnant in Battle) was the wife of Llasar Llaesgyfnewid.
 Together they were the keepers of the Cauldron of Regeneration.
-Every six weeks Cymdei Cymeinfoll gave birth to a fully formed and armed warrior.
+Every six weeks Cymidei Cymeinfoll gave birth to a fully formed and armed warrior.
 She was both larger than and dominant towards her husband whose only role seems to be as the guardian of the cauldron.

-It is thought that as guardian of the Cauldron of Regeneration and a warrior goddess Cymdei Cymeinfoll may actually be an aspect of Branwen herself.
+It is thought that as guardian of the Cauldron of Regeneration and a warrior goddess Cymidei Cymeinfoll may actually be an aspect of Branwen herself.

 Source of background info: http://www.celtnet.org.uk/gods_c/cymeinfoll.html